ThePaulAdams/ClaudeBuddyMax/README.md

 - Age titles: Newborn → Baby → Toddler → Junior → Adult → Elder → Ancient

 ## Rerolling
+I haven't tested this, it might not work
 Right-click → Reroll menus let you change your buddy's appearance.
 This works in two stages:

 1. **Instant** — visual update in the pet app